Travel Report Australia, from Melbourne to Adelaide (May 2019)

 Once back in Penneshaw, we have a quick lunch at the Hog Bay Cafe before boarding the ferry.

-This is the end of the tour between Melbourne and Adelaide.
+This is the end of the tour from Melbourne to.
 Tomorrow we will continue the trip and fly to Sydney.

-The photographic equipment that we brought to Australia can be found below.
+The photographic equipment that we brought for our trip from Melbourne to Adelaide can be found below.
 In addition, you have the opportunity to order the used photographic equipment directly through our photo shop and to request further technical details.
 There are also a lot of extras.

 - Apple Iphone X